Just Cause Self Audit

 IU's personnel policies provide that employees will only be disciplined for just cause.
 Establishing just cause means having legitimate reason to invoke formal discipline.
 Disciplinary actions are frequently overturned completely or reduced to a lesser level if even one of these elements does not exist.
 However, there are occasional situations in which such serious issues arise that termination is merited.

-- For professional employees, employees not represented by a union, and confidential Support Staff at Bloomington, see the Corrective Action policy HR-08-40.
+- For Exempt Staff, Non-Exempt Non-Union Staff, and confidential Non-Exempt Staff at Bloomington, see the Corrective Action policy HR-08-40.

 A self-audit to determine if just cause exists